Office of the Registrar

 Extended Take-Home Examinations

 An extended take-home examination is taken over a much longer period of time.
 The student picks up the examination from the Registrar no later than the last regularly scheduled day of classes.
-The examination is due back to the Registrar's Office no earlier than 24 hours following the last scheduled day of examinations for courses open to second- and third-year students.
 Extended take-home examinations are open-book and instructors must permit full discussion among students about the examination if it is an extended take-home examination.

 Reviewing Examination Answers and Model Answers

 Faculty must return to the Registrar's Office all graded essay exams within two weeks of the date exam grades are due.
 After that date, students may review their examination answers.
-Requests to see examination answers must be either submitted in writing to the Registrar's Office, or submitted through the link below, and the examination answers will be available for the student to pick up the following day.
+Requests to see examination answers must be either submitted in writing to the Registrar's Office (room 100), or submitted online through the link listed below.
+Examination answers will be available for the student to pick up the following day.

 Professors are required either to write comments on individual examination answers or provide model answers to the examination questions.
-Model answers are available in the Registrar's Office three weeks after the date are due from the instructor and are later placed on "Course Reserve" in the Law Library.
+Model answers are available in the Registrar's Office three weeks after the date grades are due from the instructor and are later placed on "Digital Reserve" in the Law Library as designated by the instructor.

 See the Law School Student Handbook for a complete description of examination procedures.